TrungLeIT/TriviaAPI/README.md

       "difficulty": 3,
       "id": 14,
       "question": "In which royal palace would you find the Hall of Mirrors?"
+    },
+    {
+      "answer": "Agra",
+      "category": 3,
+      "difficulty": 2,
+      "id": 15,
+      "question": "The Taj Mahal is located in which Indian city?"
     }
   ],
   "success": true,